 David A. Newman draws upon his experience as a senior White House and U.S. Department of Justice (DOJ) attorney and his extensive background in government regulation and national security to guide clients through sensitive matters pertaining to national security and global risk and crisis management.
-He has significant experience advising clients on crisis management, cybersecurity, counseling clients on Committee on Foreign Investments in the United States (CFIUS) reviews, and conducting internal and government-facing cross-border investigations.
+He has significant experience advising clients on crisis management, cybersecurity, counseling clients on Committee on Foreign Investments in the United States (CFIUS) reviews, navigating clients through Foreign Agents Registration Act (FARA) investigations, and conducting internal and government-facing cross-border investigations.

-Mr. Newman also routinely advises clients on cybersecurity and data privacy matters including sensitive issues involving breach preparedness and response, ransomware attacks, vulnerability disclosure policies, and economic espionage.
-Recently named as one of the top “4o under 40” figures in the data law bar around the world by Global Data Review, Mr. Newman is regularly called upon by CNBC, The Wall Street Journal, and Wired Magazine, among others, to provide thought leadership and insights on trending cybersecurity issues.
-A former law clerk on the U.S. Supreme Court, Mr. Newman is routinely asked to advise clients on both the near-term and long-term implications of unsettled issues at the intersection of law and emerging technology.
+David also routinely advises clients on cybersecurity and data privacy matters including sensitive issues involving breach preparedness and response, ransomware attacks, vulnerability disclosure policies, and economic espionage.
+Recently named as one of the top “40 under 40” figures in the data law bar around the world by Global Data Review, David is regularly called upon by CNBC, The Wall Street Journal, and Wired Magazine, among others, to provide thought leadership and insights on trending cybersecurity issues.
+A former law clerk on the U.S. Supreme Court, he is routinely asked to advise clients on both the near-term and long-term implications of unsettled issues at the intersection of law and emerging technology.

-In addition to serving as a commissioned officer at the White House, Mr. Newman previously served as a career attorney at DOJ.
-In his role as counsel to the Assistant Attorney General for National Security, Mr. Newman helped manage the DOJ National Security Division and counseled senior officials across the U.S. government on a wide array of matters – from high-profile terrorism investigations and litigation involving government surveillance programs to reviews of data privacy policies and matters before CFIUS.
-Mr. Newman also regularly coordinated White House briefings and responses to congressional inquiries involving sensitive national security programs and worked closely with the U.S. Intelligence Community and the U.S. military to support counterterrorism operations.
+In addition to serving as a commissioned officer at the White House, David previously served as a career attorney at DOJ.
+In his role as counsel to the Assistant Attorney General for National Security, David helped manage the DOJ National Security Division and counseled senior officials across the U.S. government on a wide array of matters – from high-profile terrorism investigations and litigation involving government surveillance programs to reviews of data privacy policies and matters before CFIUS.
+He also regularly coordinated White House briefings and responses to congressional inquiries involving sensitive national security programs and worked closely with the U.S. Intelligence Community and the U.S. military to support counterterrorism operations.